Welcome to Guo Tai TCM Rehab & Wellness Official Website 欢迎来到国泰中医康复中心的官方网站

 Osteopathy is a gentle, hands-on approach to improving your health by enhancing the body’s natural healing capabilities.
 Trained professionals, known as osteopaths, focus on manipulating your body’s structure—muscles, joints, and bones—to help alleviate pain, promote better blood flow, and improve mobility.
 This holistic method supports your body’s own mechanisms to heal and balance itself.

 Here’s an important statistic: In Singapore, the number of bone fractures from osteoporosis is projected to rise sharply.
 From 15,267 cases in 2017, it’s expected to increase to 24,104 by 2035—a near 58% jump.
 This statistic highlights the growing need to focus on bone health as we age.
-Visiting a licensed osteopath can be a key step in maintaining your overall health and preventing future injuries.
+Visiting a licensed osteopath can be a key to maintaining your overall health and preventing future injuries.

 How Does Osteopathy Work?